 Previously ranked in Chambers as a leader in the field, in the role the Head of IP and lead IP attorney of DTB, Vanja is also a trade mark agent before the Croatian State Intellectual Property Office and selected panelist for ADR.eu.
 In recent years Vanja has extended her expertise and shifted her practices to SEA countries whilst providing continual support and management of her expanding team.
 As of 2017 Vanja is listed as WIPR IP global leader.

 Alex is a commercial IP partner in Browne Jacobson's London office.
 He is an expert in brand protection and promotion and leads the firm’s advertising and marketing team.
 He regularly handles consumer issues and specialises particularly in commercial transactions that have a large IP component, which have included: distribution agreements, franchising arrangements, copyright and trade mark licensing, data protection issues, publishing agreements, co-branding partnerships, sponsorship and advertising issues (particularly in respect of “experiential” advertising), brand strategy, event sponsorship and event production.
 He also works regularly with both galleries and artists and leads an Art & Cultural Property practice which legal directories have described as having a 'superb team.

-David Haigh, Brand Finance plc.
+Richard Haigh, Brand Finance plc.

 4.40pm - Has social media made trade marks more valuable business assets?

 Richard is the Managing Director at Brand Finance.
 He has experience in both technical valuations for tax and accounting purposes but also valuations for strategic decision making.
 He is now a member of the ISO Technical Committee 289: Brand Valuation, as a part of the British delegation.
 He has lectured at universities and business schools, including London Business School, on topics surrounding brand valuation and management.
 In addition he heads up Brand Finance’s sports offering and the creation of the Football 50 report.